wishonia/wishonia/public/docs/organization/kpis.md

   autonomous agent development, nonprofit usage, impact on public goods, and community growth.
 ---
-# Positron Key Performance Indicators (KPIs)
+# Key Performance Indicators (KPIs)

-For the Positron project, effectively measuring progress and success involves identifying both lag and lead measures.
+For the project, effectively measuring progress and success involves identifying both lag and lead measures.
 Lag measures track the outcomes we're trying to achieve, while lead measures track the high-impact activities that drive those outcomes.
-Here's how these can be applied to the Positron project:
+Here's how these can be applied to the project:

 **Lag Measures:**
 - **Number of Autonomous Agents Developed:** Tracks the cumulative total of autonomous agents created through the project.